 Since 2016, Bovet has unveiled a series of astronomical timepieces.
 The Shooting Star was the first, followed by the Asterium in 2017.
 In 2018, we saw the Grand Recital, an impressive watch that won the Aiguille d’Or at the GPHG 2018.
 These 3 masterpieces were presented in a rather particular case, with a sloping shape reminiscent of writing desks.
 This case offers unique possibilities, both for the design as well as for the positioning of the complications/indications and movement components.
 With the Bovet Recital 26 Brainstorm Chapter One, Pascal Raffy, the Owner of Bovet, selected a sapphire case, again in the same “writing desk” style.
 This fully transparent sapphire case offers a spectacular view on the superbly decorated movement and the tourbillon beating at 6 o’clock.

-In our latest in-depth video, which you can discover on top of this article, we’re going to talk with Mister Pascal Raffy about this new Bovet Recital 26 Brainstorm Chapter One and also visit the manufacture where the magic happens.
+In our latest in-depth video, we’re going to talk to Pascal Raffy about this new Bovet Recital 26 Brainstorm Chapter One and also visit the manufacture where the magic happens.